pro-antkeeper/HWD-Tools_Horion-base/README.md

 - Advertiser: (like spammer but advertises) Make it be able to detect when a player joins the server
 - Effect ToolTips (displays the time remaining on the effects the player has)
 - Saturation options and opacity options to the ClientTheme module (implement it into Clickgui.cpp)
+- Minimap that can render in the clickgui
+- Slight blur on the clickgui (+colors)
 <br>
 <br>